Site icon DataFlair

 Reflection in Java | Java Reflection API Tutorial

-Reflection in Java is an Application Programming Interface(API) which is utilized at the runtime to change classes, methods, and interfaces.
+Reflection in Java is an Application Programming Interface(API) that is utilized at runtime to change classes, methods, and interfaces.

-Java Reflection is an API which is utilized to look at or change the conduct of methods, classes, interfaces at runtime.
+It is an API that is utilized to look at or change the behavior of methods, classes, and interfaces at runtime.

 Do you know the Working of Java Packages?